Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

-Since we previously found that LAA volume and ostium area significantly influence the generation of stagnant volume within the LAA \cite{duenas2022morphing}, we morphed our patient-specific segmentations to vary these variables.
-We generated 10 different cases for each geometric model by scaling the LAA bones to vary the LAA volume from 1.5 to 12 ml, and 10 more cases by scaling the ostium bone to vary its area from 1.5 to \SI{4.5}{cm^2}.
-This means 20 different models for each of the six patient-specific segmentations, ie a total of 120 different atrial models.
-These values are within the physiological range \cite{ernst1995morphology}, increased by adverse atrial remodeling.
-The PV were modified to obtain the same orientations for all cases, removing the bias between different patients that this variable can introduce in the analysis.
-This was achieved by keeping the projective angles constant \cite{jue2009study, buist2016association}.
-That is, keeping the angle between the coronal and axial projections of each PV bone and the sagittal plane constant throughout the 120 different cases.
+We generated 10 different cases for each geometric model by scaling the LAA bones to vary the LAA volume from 1.5 to 12 ml and 10 more cases by scaling the ostium bone to vary its area from 1.5 to \SI{4.5}{cm^2}.
+This means 20 different models for each of the six patient-specific segmentations, i.e., a total of 120 different atrial models.
+These values \rebuttal{are within the clinically observed range for adverse atrial remodeling \cite{ernst1995morphology}.
+The projective angles \cite{jue2009study, buist2016association} were kept constant across different cases to ensure a consistent orientation of the PVs and eliminate biases in the analysis.
+That is, the angles between each PV's coronal and axial projections and the sagittal plane were kept constant throughout the 120 different cases}.
 The graphical definition of each projective angle can be seen in Figure \ref{fig:geometries}.